 Just looking around would have revealed that wasn’t true, but everyone was taking old statistics as gospel.

-A last example is that of “plotting the results ad infinitum”.
-We see a trend and some poor statistician will plot the results in the future.
-But trends rarely continue for ever.
+The last example is that of “plotting the results ad infinitum”.
+We see a trend and some poor statisticians will plot the results in the future.
+But trends rarely continue forever.